China–Turkey relations: Cultural relations

 China and Turkey signed a cultural cooperation agreement in November 1993.
 The exchange programs include sports, education and news.

 2018 was the "Year of Turkey" in China.
 A song created by Xiao Zhang called "I want to take you to romantic Turkey" became one of the most popular songs in China.
 During Erdoğan's visit to China in July 2019, General Secretary of the Chinese Communist Party Xi Jinping said that China would make it easier for Turkish nationals to get Chinese visas.

 Chinese tourists to Turkey increased from 98 thousand in 2011 to 300 thousand in 2015 and to 400 thousand in 2018, marking a 537% increase in the last 10 years.
 The Turkish government is expecting this number to go up to 1 million in the following years.
 In the first eight months of 2019, 292,322 Chinese tourists visited Turkey, marking a 12% increase from last year.
 In May 2024, Turkey and China signed a memorandum of understanding to expand scheduled passenger flights from 21 to 49 per week.
 The agreement also allows Turkish Airlines to operate flights to Chengdu, Ürümqi, and Xi’an.
 In 2024, nearly 410,000 Chinese tourists visited Turkey.
+On 31 December 2025, Turkey abolished visa requirements for Chinese citizens for tourism and transit for stays of up to 90 days within any 180-day period.